-In One-Shot Slave mode with Synchronous Start (OFM = 10), the slave PWMxTMR waits until the master's OF\match event.
+In One-Shot Slave mode with Synchronous Start (OFM<1:0> = 10), the slave PWMxTMR waits until the master's OF_match event.
 The timer then begins counting, starting from the value that is already in the timer, and continues to count until the period match event.
-When the period event occurs the timer resets to zero and stops counting.
-The timer then waits until the next master OF\match event after which it begins counting again to repeat the cycle.
+When the period event occurs, the timer resets to zero and stops counting.
+The timer then waits until the next master OF_match event, after which, it begins counting again to repeat the cycle.
+An OF_match event that occurs before the slave PWM has completed the triggered period will be ignored.
+A slave period that is greater than the master period, but less that twice the master period, will result in a slave output every other master period.